Bhaktapur Festival Dot Com

 The four Buddha Bhoomi (Nama Buddha, Vajrayogini, Swayambhu, and Rato Machhindranath) are visited on the fourth Wednesday of the month to acknowledge the four Buddhas.
 During the Gunla Parva, people in Bhaktapur‘s Seventeen(17) Monasteries pray for a month while playing the Gunla instrument.

-During the Gunla Parva in Bhaktapur City and other Buddhist temples playing Gunla Bajan Hymns, devotees bathe early in the morning, wash themselves with traditional instruments, recite hymns, and circumambulate the Bahal, Chiba, Bihar, Chaitya, and Gumba while chanting mantras.
+During the Gunla Parva in Bhaktapur City and other Buddhist temples playing Gunla Bajan Hymns, devotees bathe early in the morning, wash themselves with traditional instruments, recite Hymns, and circumambulate the Bahal, Chiba, Bihar, Chaitya, and Gumba while chanting mantras.
 The musical groups are representative of the city’s several neighborhoods.
 In their homes and in hallowed courtyards, the faithful recite the texts.
 Some people fast.
 Dyo Thāyegu (द्यः थायेगु) is another devotional activity that takes place during Gunla, where devotees use a mold to create small stupas out of black clay.

 This monsoon is known as Gunla Jhari because it rains during this month.

-TAGGED:GunlaGunla festival (गुंला पर्व)Gunla Parva (गुंला पर्व)
+TAGGED:Bhaktapur cityGunlaGunla Bajan HymnsGunla festival (गुंला पर्व)Gunla Parva (गुंला पर्व)

 Sign Up For Daily Newsletter